- UK/International: All regions

 How to apply

-- anticipated dissertation title and a 300-word research proposal (for students intending to undertake a PhD; students already enrolled in a PhD programme should include a progress report on their project);
+• anticipated dissertation title and a 300-word research proposal for students intending to undertake a MAR or a PhD (students already enrolled in a PhD programme should include a progress report on their project);

 • any other relevant information in support of your application.

 Candidates will be notified of the outcome of their applications early to mid-June 2024.